ibm-cloud-docs/Registry/ts_index.md

 If your repository key is lost or compromised, generate a new set of signing keys for your repository.
 {:shortdesc}

-**Note**: The only signing role that you can rotate is `targets`, which is the repository admin.
+The only signing role that you can rotate is `targets`, which is the repository admin.
 If other roles are affected, generate new keys for those roles, remove the old ones, and add the new ones as signers.
+{:tip}

 Before you begin, retrieve the root key passphrase that you created when you first [pushed a signed image](registry_trusted_content.html#trustedcontent_push).